AtomicScript/AtomicScript.github.io/_posts/2023-04-29-overpassTHM.md

 ### SSH
-with that we found the password!
+with that I found the password!
 I went back to the admin page and tried it with the username James but it say incorrect credential.
 I was hoping it would work.
 I used the below command to ssh with the id_rsa I found and passed the password as the phrase.

 ```bash
 # SSH as james